Mchy-DP/Mchy/docs/lang.md

 ### Decorators
 Functions can be proceeded by `@<decorator>` to change/add behaviours of that function.
 #### Ticking
-The `@ticking` decorator can proceed any function that executes on world with no return type or parameters.
+The `@ticking` decorator can precede any function that executes on world with no return type or parameters.
 When the `@ticking` decorator is used the function will run once every 20th of a second.
 ```py
 @ticking
 def main_tick(){